Business Intelligence vs Data Science

 The approach here is less “structured” than for Business Intelligence, which relies on a more descriptive analysis.

-Data science is more precise, more advanced in data analysis, process optimization, and improving operational performance of the company.
+Data science is more precise, more advanced in data analysis, process optimization, and improving the operational performance of the company.

 In summary: